-When you think of history along Coastal Virginia, your mind likely goes to one place: Williamsburg.
-While the city is far from the only local spot with far-reaching roots, it’s certainly become synonymous with colonial history in our region.
+When you think of history along with Coastal Virginia, your mind likely goes to one place: Williamsburg.
+While the city is far from the only local spot with far-reaching roots, it’s undoubtedly become synonymous with colonial history in our region.

 If you’re more of a wine fan, head to the Williamsburg Winery, a picturesque vineyard with a tasting room and restaurant.
-Take a tour to learn about the history of Virginia wines and taste selected vintages from their library collection.
+Please take a tour to learn about the history of Virginia wines and taste selected vintages from their library collection.
 Plan a romantic dinner under the stars and, if the mood strikes you, stay the night in one of their uniquely designed suites.
 There’s no better place to catch feelings than on this gorgeous property – and the wine is pretty great, too!